twilio-labs/paste/.changeset/happy-panthers-buy.md

 "@twilio-paste/core": minor
 ---

-[Tooltip] added the ability to put keybaord combinations using the KeyboardKey in the tooltip
+[Tooltip] added the ability to put keyboard combinations using the KeyboardKey in the tooltip